Lamkin, Texas

 Lamkin is an unincorporated community and census-designated place (CDP) in Comanche County, Texas, United States.
 It was first listed as a CDP prior to the 2020 census.

-It is in the southeast part of the county, along Texas State Highway 36, which leads northwest 21 mi to Comanche, the county seat, and southeast 12 mi to Hamilton.
+The community is located in the southeastern part of the county, along Texas State Highway 36, which leads northwest 21 mi to Comanche, the county seat, and southeast 12 mi to Hamilton.
 The Leon River, part of the Brazos River watershed, forms the eastern edge of the CDP.

+Demographics

+Lamkin first appeared as a census designated place in the 2020 U.S. census.